lvkremin/personal-website2/content/home/publications.md

 widget = "pages"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = false  # Activate this widget? true/false weight = 30  # Order that this section will appear.
+headless = true  # This file represents a page section. active = false  # Activate this widget? true/false weight = 12  # Order that this section will appear.

-title = "Publications"
-subtitle = ""
+title = "UX Research portfolio" subtitle = "To see more my UXR work, please [click here](https://www.lenavkremin.com/project/uxr)"

 [content]
   # Page type to display.
 E.g. post, talk, or publication.
   page_type = "publication"

   # Choose how much pages you would like to display (0 = all pages)
-  count = 2
+  count = 3

   # Choose how many pages you would like to offset by
   offset = 2